corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks).md

 >__NOTE__: The name for the non-validating notary plugin has not yet been finalised, and is subject to change

+It is possible to add custom key value pairs to the registration context JSON.
+Both the key and the value must be a string and the key must be prefixed with `ext.`.
+The custom key value pairs can be viewed by other members of the group by doing a member lookup.

 ## Register members

 To register a member, run the following command.